Centre for Economic Policy Research: Activity

-The Centre is registered as a charity (No. 287287) in the United Kingdom.
+CEPR is registered as a charity (No. 287287) in the United Kingdom.
 It is financially supported by a large number of central banks, private financial institutions, and international organisations.
 These institutional sponsors receive special benefits by obtaining different levels of membership.

 Discussion papers

-The Centre disseminates its research in the first instance through the CEPR Discussion Paper Series, in which it publishes 870 papers annually.
+CEPR disseminates its research in the first instance through the CEPR Discussion Paper Series, in which it publishes 870 papers annually.
 As of November 2018, the CEPR series is ranked fifth among all economics working paper series and journals in terms of total downloads, according to the RePEc database.

 VoxEU.org

 VoxEU.org is a web publication set up by CEPR to promote "research-based policy analysis and commentary by leading economists".